alachuacounty/nextjs-truth-rec/README.md

 ## Takeaways/Things learned from this project
 * React is more for single page applications while Next is made with multi page applications in mind.
-* A common error that we found was *error lifecyle* which means you must cd a layer deeper before running project
+* A common error that we found was *error lifecyle* which means you must change directory (cd) a layer deeper before running project
 * Using **Layout Component** to link global styles/components was great for modularizing code.
 * When using plugins such as Flickity, make sure to check if there is a React Component package that is optimized for React/Next project.